 - Build your personal brand.
 When you share knowledge and experience to a professional audience it will demonstrate that you are an expert.

 - Learn more.
 In many cases, talking through projects can help you improve.

 - Attract new talent to your team by getting the word out about what you do

 …and you get Neo4j swag!

 Share your graph story at conferences or worldwide events.
-We also get requests from event and organizers looking for speakers on Neo4j topics.
-If you’d like us to be updated on possible speaking opportunities, submit your talk to us and we will do so.
+We get requests from event and organizers looking for speakers on Neo4j topics.
+If you like to be considered, please submit your talk ideas to us.

 Blog Submission Guidelines

 - 500 – 1,500 words.
 For longer articles, we will consider mulit-part blogs.